Where is Aston University?

 Aston University pioneered the sandwich programme and was one of the first UK Universities to offer degrees in areas such as business, management, computing, human psychology, pharmacy, optometry, applied engineering, translation and European studies.
 So, while we are an old University we are not stuck in the past or prone to resting on our laurels and have always tried to do things differently.
 This ethos is partly why our reputation for graduate employment success, friendliness and world class, relevant academic education is so strong.

 We have excellent sports and recreation facilities here at Aston University, especially for a University of our (relatively small) size.
-We have two sports centres on campus including 25m Swimming Pool, (a beautiful Grade 2 listed pool dating from the 1850s, fully restored for our students and staff), all-weather floodlit pitch, two large sports halls for a massive range of indoor sports, squash courts and a brand new Cybex Fitness Centre and Gym with over £250,000 worth of equipment for keeping fit, healthy and toned.
+We have a large sports centre on campus including 25m swimming pool, (a beautiful Grade 2 listed pool dating from the 1850s, fully restored for our students and staff), all-weather floodlit pitch, two large sports halls for a massive range of indoor sports, squash courts and a brand new Cybex Fitness Centre and Gym with over £250,000 worth of equipment for keeping fit, healthy and toned.
 We also run lots of fitness classes, aerobics etc etc. Outdoor sports are catered for at the Aston University Recreation Centre, a 45 acre facility 5 miles from campus including pitches, floodlighting, changing rooms etc. Facilities are open 7 days a week (and often until late) and are also great value for money.
-For example a swim is £1.65, a Badminton Court is c£4 and Campus Gym membership is around £2.80 per week for our students.
-Annual Gym and Swim passes are as little as £3.80 per week for Aston students.
+For example a swim is £2, a Badminton Court is c£5 and Campus Gym membership is around £5 per week for our students.
+Annual Gym and Swim passes are as little as £5.50 per week for Aston students.

 With the new facilities in place and a wide range of established sports clubs (over 30), sport at the University is available for everyone.